golemfactory/golem-architecture/gaps/gap-8_basic_auth_runtime/gap-8_basic_auth_runtime.md

 - the provider needs to properly configure TLS certificates so that the authentication credentials cannot be sniffed (i.e. they won't be sent as plain text)
-- self-signed certificates need to be included in the offer in order to prevent Man In The Middle attacks
+- (optional) self-signed certificates need to be included in the offer in order to prevent Man In The Middle attacks

 ## Copyright
 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).